Coinbase System Design Interview: What the Bar Actually Tests

 • Level expectations: L3/L4 covers happy path and hot/cold split; L5 defends the consistency model and addresses two non-obvious failure modes; staff scopes an underspecified prompt independently

-What the Coinbase System Design Interview Actually Tests
+What Coinbase Actually Scores

 What actually gets scored is whether you identify the properties that matter for a crypto-financial system, not whether your diagram has the right boxes.
 At Coinbase, those properties are consistency, security, auditability, and resilience under spike load.
 Generic consumer-app instincts (eventual consistency everywhere, Redis as the universal answer) tend to underperform here.
 Badly.